bryanseah234/ticketremaster-b/BTL.md

 **Why this is only partly beyond the labs:**
 Kong itself was taught in class.
 What makes it BTL here is the **deeper production-style usage**, not the fact that Kong exists.

+**How it works in this repo:**

+- Kong runs in DB-less declarative mode from Kubernetes-managed configuration
+- global plugins apply cross-cutting edge behavior such as rate limiting and CORS
+- route-level plugins apply `key-auth` only where the route actually needs protection
+- the config supports both current no-prefix routes and `/api/...` compatibility routes
+- Kong stays the only supported browser-facing gateway into the orchestrators

+**Why we chose this Kong design here:**

+- it centralizes edge policy instead of duplicating CORS, rate limiting, and gateway concerns in many Flask services
+- DB-less declarative config is easier to version with the repo than manual gateway clicks or mutable runtime state
+- route-level policy keeps the gateway precise instead of applying one blunt rule to every endpoint
+- compatibility routes help the repo support old and new path conventions at the edge layer

+**What benefits it gives us compared to other options:**

+- compared to pushing all edge behavior into each orchestrator:
+  - shared concerns stay in one place
+  - route policy is easier to audit and keep consistent
+- compared to using Kong only as a simple proxy:
+  - this repo uses it as a true API gateway with plugin composition and path policy
+  - the gateway is part of the application architecture, not just an HTTP forwarder
+- compared to ad-hoc manual gateway setup:
+  - the declarative config is versioned in the repo
+  - the Kubernetes source of truth matches the deployed environment directly

 **Where it exists in this repo:**

+- local template and reference:
-- local template: `api-gateway/kong.yml.template`
+  - `api-gateway/kong.yml.template`
-- Kubernetes source of truth: `k8s/base/configuration.yaml`
+- Kubernetes source of truth:

-**Role in the codebase:**

-- runs in DB-less declarative mode
-- applies global plugins like CORS and rate limiting
-- adds route-level `key-auth` only where needed
-- supports both current no-prefix routes and `/api/...` compatibility routes
-- protects browser-facing microservices from being called directly

-**Why the design makes sense:**
-It keeps authentication and edge policy consistent in one place.
-That way each orchestrator can focus on business logic instead of repeating gateway concerns.
+  - `k8s/base/configuration.yaml`
+- runtime deployment:
+  - `k8s/base/edge-workloads.yaml`

+**Limitations and tradeoffs:**

+- the gateway config is powerful, but it is also another layer developers must understand while debugging
+- policy mistakes at the gateway can affect many routes at once
+- Kong improves edge consistency, but business authorization still belongs in the services and orchestrators where appropriate

+**Presentation talking points:**

+- "Kong was taught in class, but here it is used more deeply: DB-less declarative config, global plugins, route-level plugins, and compatibility path handling."
+- "The core design idea is that edge policy belongs at the edge, not copied into every Flask service."
+- "This is beyond the labs because the repo uses Kong as a managed policy layer, not just as a basic reverse proxy."

 **Read more:**